Module 1.1: Advanced Cilium for CCA

 Section titled “Hands-On Exercise: Cluster Mesh and BGP Fundamentals”Objective

-Section titled “Objective”Set up a two-cluster environment with Cilium Cluster Mesh, deploy a global service, verify cross-cluster connectivity, and configure a basic CiliumBGPPeeringPolicy.
+Section titled “Objective”Set up a two-cluster environment with Cilium Cluster Mesh, deploy a global service, verify cross-cluster connectivity, and construct a simulated CiliumBGPPeeringPolicy.

 Part 1: Create Two Clusters